jpvi/nodejs-api-sample/README.md

 }
 ```

-2. You should receive a 200 if and a message indicating that you have successfully created the user.
+2. You should receive a message indicating that you have successfully created the user.

 ## Authentication (Postman - Users/Authenticate)